 All trainees must commit to the full period of the workshop both in residence and back at their home bases.
 In the case of industrial participants this will require the written permission of their line-managers and in the case of academics the written permission of their supervisors.
-We are currently trialling remote participation to a subset of the ESDW in order to facilitate increased industrial participation.
+Remote participation to a subset of the ESDW in order to facilitate increased industrial participation is possible.